lox/bank-transaction-analyzer/README.md

 A: Currently ING Australia QIF format is supported, with plans to add support for other banks and formats.

 ### Q: How are transaction categories determined?
-A: Categories are extracted using GPT-4.1 analysis of transaction descriptions and merchant information.
+A: Categories are extracted using language models via OpenRouter to analyze transaction descriptions and merchant information.

 ### Q: Is my transaction data secure?
 A: Not really, all data is stored locally in SQLite, unencrypted.
-No data is sent to external services except for OpenAI API calls.
+No data is sent to external services except for OpenRouter API calls.

 ## License